The House Of Tudor

 Marriage to Henry VII

 Elizabeth was tall, fair haired, attractive and gentle natured.
+Despite being a political arrangement, the marriage proved successful and both partners appear to have genuinely cared for each other.
+Elizabeth was generous to her relations, servants and benefactors, she enjoyed music and dancing, as well as dicing.
 The Queen's household was ruled by Lady Margaret Beaufort.
 The Queen's own mother, the meddlesome and grasping Elizabeth Woodville, suspected of involvement in Yorkist plots, was shut up in a nunnery and stripped of all her belongings.
-The marriage of Elizabeth of York and Henry VII was to produce 7 children, of which only four survived the perils of infancy in Tudor times.
+The marriage of Elizabeth of York and Henry VII was to produce seven children, of which only four survived the perils of infancy in Tudor times.
 One of these was the future Henry VIII.

 Both Elizabeth and Henry deeply grieved the loss of their eldest son and heir, Arthur, Prince of Wales, who died at Ludlow Castle on the Welsh borders on 2nd April, 1502, shortly after his marriage to Katherine of Aragon.
 The prince is said to have died of either the sweating sickness, consumption or tuberculosis.
 The couple attempted to console each other.